-Whether you choose to be terrified that Artificial Intelligence will ultimately swallow up all our jobs, or prefer to embrace it as an invaluable supplementary tool for designers, is entirely up to you.
-The people behind LogoJoy clearly advocate the latter, as the logo design tool uses AI to aid your creative process.
+Whether you choose to be terrified that artificial intelligence will ultimately swallow up all our jobs, or prefer to embrace it as an invaluable supplementary tool for designers, is entirely up to you.
+The people behind Looka clearly advocate the latter, as the logo design tool uses AI to aid your creative process.

-By providing information about your business, as well as the types of logos, colours and other design features you admire, LogoJoy will auto-generate design ideas for your consideration.
+Providing information about your business, as well as the types of logos, colours and other design features you admire, and Looka will auto-generate design ideas for your consideration.
 While it's very unlikely that professional designers will ever dabble in, or endorse, such dark arts, there seems to be a market there for non-designers with minimal budgets.

-It costs just $130 for high-res, downloadable files that have never been touched by human hands, or for a bit extra, LogoJoy's in-house designer will spend an hour giving it a polish.
+It costs just $130 for high-res, downloadable files that have never been touched by human hands, or for a bit extra, one of Looka's in-house designers will spend an hour giving it a polish.
 There's another suggested use, though: for $20 you get a low-resolution logo file, which could be used as a reference point for a moodboard, for instance.

 From the makers of Shopify, Hatchful is another logo design tool that dabbles in some basic AI – it uses machine learning to suggest appropriate brand assets for your business, drawing on hundreds of icons and colour combinations as a starting point.
 There are various free templates on offer, or you can upgrade to premium templates for up to $8.99 each.